AGDevX/Spider/README.md

 4. Create a user in Auth0

+   - _Note_: Auth0 user management is a little cumbersome.
+Spider doesn't yet integrate with Auth0's Management API to eliminate the need to perform the following tasks manually.
    - Assign to the user the _api:access_ scope
-   - Assign to the user the _Employee_ role (this role is pre-defined by Auth0)
    - Use Auth0's API Explorer to set the user's `given_name` and `family_name`

 5. Use your Auth0 configuration to update the `appSettings` files.